pivotal/credhub-release/docs/ca-rotation.md

   ...
 ```

+## Step 4: Propogate certificate order

+Propogate the changes from Credhub to your software.
+If using BOSH, redeploy.

-## Step 3: Regenerate certificates
+## Step 5: Regenerate certificates

 Regenerate all certificates that are signed by the new CA certificate.

-## Step 4 (Optional):
+## Step 6: Propogate new certificates from new CA

-If the certificates are deployed as part of a BOSH deployment, ensure that you redeploy to pick up the new CA certificate with the old CA certificate still in place so the new leaf certificates are trusted by the existing configurations while the deployment is running.
+Propogate the changes from Credhub to your software.
+If using BOSH, redeploy.

-## Step 5: Removing the transitional flag
+## Step 7: Removing the transitional flag

 After you have regenerated all your certificates, you can safely remove the transitional flag from the old one: